Skip to main content

 nodepool = Nodepool(nodepool_id="nodepool_id", user_id="user_id")

-deployment = nodepool.create_deployment(config_filepath="deployment_config.yml")
+deployment = nodepool.create_deployment(config_filepath="config.yml")

 Parameters: